emojicode/emojicode.github.io/src/reference/references.md

 References cannot be copied.
 Assigning a reference to a variable immediately causes the reference to be dereferenced and a copy to be stored into the variable.
-The following program will crash therefore:
+The following program will panic therefore:

 ```!
 🏁🍇